SebesTech-Corporation/StatusPage/content/issues/2020-11-09-domain-redirect-to-freeflarum-com.md

 resolvedWhen: ""
 affected:
   - Forum
-severity: down
+severity: disrupted
 ---
+*Update -* Works logins using Discord, GitHub, Facebook and standart logins, I am waiting for Twitter review and Google verification, and this issue will be resolved. {{< track "2020-11-12 10:15:00" >}}

-*Update -* Working only logins with Github and the standart logins, I will look into this issue with Hyro Tommorow {{< track "2020-11-10 23:00:00" >}}
+*Update -* Working only logins with GitHub and the standart logins, I will look into this issue with Hyro Tommorow {{< track "2020-11-10 23:00:00" >}}

 *Update* - I am working hard on it, domain now can't found IP Address. {{< track "2020-11-10 10:00:00" >}}